reapp/new-site/source/docs-viewlists.md

 ## View Lists

 A lot of power comes from the View Lists in Reapp.
 With the core ViewList component you can handle views and their titles in many ways.
-In this guide we'll each you how to:
+In this guide we'll teach you how to:

 - Use our built-in ViewLists
 - Use ViewLists with your routes
 - Customize ViewList animations
 - Dynamically change ViewListAnimations
-- Build you own ViewLists
+- Build your own ViewLists

 ### Use our built-in ViewLists